 The Company's business will continue to unwind over the life of the mortgages issued as no further advances will be made.
 Cash is continuing to be collected.
 A review of the business can be found in the Strategic Report.

 DIVIDENDS

-The directors recommended and paid a dividend during the year ended 31 December 2014 of £250,000 (2013: £nil).
+The directors did not recommended the payment of a dividend during the year ended 31 December 2016 (2015: £150,000).